 Sitting down to a tall stack of blank thank-you note cards waiting to be written can feel like a daunting task.
 For some, it is simply about finding the time to dedicate to the writing, so be vigilant about carving out time from your day to focus on your replies.
 For others, it is about knowing what to say.

-Start by placing the gift on the table in front of you if you can.
-Open your note with a line of thanks and a mention of the gift itself.
+Start by placing the gift on the table in front of you, if you can.
+Open your thank-you note with a line of thanks and a mention of the gift itself.
 This makes your thanks prominent, and the specific mention keeps it from sounding generic.
-If you can compliment the gift (the lovely candlesticks, the beautiful vase), do so in your own words.
+If you can, compliment the gift with adjectives (the lovely candlesticks, the beautiful vase), and do so in your own words.
 If it applies, mention how you plan to use the gift.
 It paints a beautiful picture for the giver to say, “Tim and I look forward to using the gravy boat you sent at our first Thanksgiving this year!”
 The idea is to keep the note personal and genuine.
 Thank-you notes don’t need to be long; three to five sentences is fine.
-Thank again for the gift at the end, and sign off.
+Give thanks again for the gift at the end, and sign off.

-In the event you don’t like the gift, or plan to return it, refrain from saying so in the note.
+In the event you don’t like the gift that was given, or plan to return it, refrain from saying so in the wedding thank-you note.
 Instead, keep it sincere by thanking the sender for their thoughtfulness.
 Note: Though you may have wished the gift-giver purchased an item from the wedding registry, keep this to yourself and focus on their generosity.
 They didn't mean to give a bad gift.

 It’s an equal-opportunity world these days, and that goes for thanking, too.
 It doesn’t matter whether the bride or the groom writes the thank-you notes – however you wish to divvy them up is fine.
 Regardless of who composes the thank-you, both people should be mentioned as appreciating the gift – “Jason and I love the hand-carved salad bowl you sent!”
 When signing the note, it’s fine for the person writing to sign only their name, sign for themselves and their spouse (or soon-to-be-spouse), or have each person sign their own name – any of these is appropriate.